FernandoSaraiva0/collstuff/README.md

 # Cool Stuff
-### Repositore of Cool Stuff for designers and tech lovers
+### Adding Cool Stuff for designers and tech lovers

 - [**CONVERTING COLORS**](https://convertingcolors.com/)
 >Tool of detail and combination to colors.